 Here are some quick and actionable ways to prevent fungus infection.

-3. Wear fitted shoe, a shoe that is too tight creates an enabling environment for fungal to multiply.
+- Wear fitted shoes, a shoe that is too tight creates an enabling environment for fungi to multiply.

-Well, i can't say how much time it will take for a toenail fungus to heal, and that is because it depends on how severe the fungus is.
-Some nail fungus may not take time to heal while others may take 2-4 months to heal completely.
+Well, I can't say how much time it will take for a toenail fungus to heal, and that is because it depends on how severe the fungus is.
+Some nail fungi may not take time to heal while others may take 2-4 months to heal completely.
 But in all, consistency matters.

 Yes.
-In fact, TTO is loaded with excellent properties such as antiviral, antibacterial, antifungal, anti-inflammatory, antiseptic, etc. that is effective enough to treat yeast infections, athlete's foot, chickenpox, soothe sore, acne, etc.
+In fact, TTO is loaded with excellent properties such as antiviral, antibacterial, antifungal, anti-inflammatory, and antiseptic, etc. that are effective enough to treat yeast infections, athlete's foot, chickenpox, soothe sore, acne, etc.

 Well, it depends on what you are using it for.
 If it's for toenail fungus, then applying it twice daily on your toe isn't a bad idea.

 If you’ve read up to this point, you must have noticed that all the steps on how to apply tea tree oil to nails are quite easy to follow.

 Sometimes even after following all the steps outlined above, the nail fungus might still spring up again.
 And when this happens, it is recommended to look back at what you’ve been doing wrong.
 Have you been keeping good hygiene?
 Do you wear dirty socks?
 Are your shoes tight?